bfabiandev/nba-schedule-creator/README.md

 ```

 ## Details
 The script creates a reasonably valid schedule for the 2018/2019 NBA season.
 When creating the actual NBA schedule, they use ~1200 weights/penalties.
-This script only factor in around 4 aspects:
+This script only factors in around 4 aspects:
 - No games on the same day (strongest penalty)
 - Minimal number of back-to-backs/maximizing rest
 - Minimum distance travelled